Viviana/vanilla-bootstrap-hugo-theme/exampleSite/content/schedule.md

 ## Course Schedule

 Methods covered in this course include exploratory data analysis, correlation and bivariate analysis, linear regression, panel data regression, and probit/logistic regression.
 Collective and reflective learning will be the key cornerstone for excelling in this class!

+{{< bootstrap-table "table table-dark table-striped table-bordered" >}}
 | Class Schedule <span style="color: red">(*subject to change*)</span> |
 |--- |
 | **Week 1, 4-Feb	Course Overview, introduction to Statistics**  |